 Prior to the start of each winter season, PJM will notify and request from all members with generation resources, a report of fuel and emission information by generating unit.
-This data request will be issued via eDART and will require information such as, but not limited to, each unit's
+This data request will be issued via eDART and will require information such as, but not limited to, each unit's:

 - · available primary fuel

-- available secondary fuel
+- · available secondary fuel

 - projected fuel inventory (in terms of MWh)

 - typical fuel inventory (in terms of MWh)

-- · average amounts of fuel per delivery (in terms of MWh)
+- average amounts of fuel per delivery (in terms of MWh)

 - delivery frequency

-- fuel supply and transportation contractual arrangements
+- · fuel supply and transportation contractual arrangements

-- · run time limitations due to environmental/emission restrictions
+- run time limitations due to environmental/emission restrictions

+- Generating Facility minimum design temperature

-- etc
+- etc.